Counseling Services Staff

 Harvey Zhang, M.A.

 Harvey was born in Los Angeles and moved around the United States before finally settling in Fresno, CA. He received his bachelor’s in psychology at the University of California Riverside and began graduate school in Clinical Psychology at the California School of Professional Psychology Fresno.
-Currently, he is a fourth-year student in the Psy.
-D. program and has had experience working at the Gary Cannon Psychological Service Center as a student clinician.
-Harvey has also led CBT groups at the Bob Wiley Detention Center and the Juvenile Detention Facility in Visalia, CA. He has been at UC Merced for one year as a practicum student and is now an Intern at Caps.
-He works primarily from a client center perspective but also uses motivational interviewing and solution-focused.
+He has worked at the Gary Cannon Psychological Service Center as a student clinician and runs CBT groups at the Bob Wiley Detention Center and the Juvenile Detention Facility in Visalia, CA. He has been at UC Merced for two years, first as a practicum student and the second year as an intern.
+Presently, he is starting his third year as a Post-Doctorate Fellow.
+He works primarily from a client center perspective but also uses motivational interviewing and is solution-focused.
 Harvey is interested in working with students who face generational conflicts regarding their future academic and career goals.
 He is also interested in working with first-generation college students who face familial and societal pressures to succeed.
-Harvey is fluent in both English and Mandarin Chinese.
+He speaks both English and Mandarin Chinese.

 Grace is an international student from the Philippines.
 She is fluent in English, Tagalog, and Bisaya.
-Currently, she is a Clinical Psychology doctoral candidate at the California School of Professional Psychology.
-She has an M.S. in Marriage, Family, and Child Counseling, from CSU, Sacramento.
-She is a registered associate marriage and family therapist and professional clinical counselor with the CA Board of Behavioral Sciences.
-Her dissertation is about mental health providers’ case conceptualization of intimate partner violence strangulation in heterosexual and gay relationships.
+She completed a doctoral degree in Clinical Psychology from California School of Professional Psychology.
+She also has an M.S. in Marriage, Family, and Child Counseling, from CSU, Sacramento.
+Her dissertation was about mental health providers’ case conceptualization of intimate partner violence strangulation in heterosexual and sexual and gender minority relationships.

 Grace’s clinical experience includes providing psychotherapy and administering assessments in community mental health clinics, such as the UC Davis Early Psychosis Program and the 22q11.2 Research Center and Clinic.
 She also provided therapy to community day school students with academic challenges and mental health concerns, such as depression, anxiety, ADHD, PTSD, conduct disorder, etc.